The latest on paying for college, mental health support for students and more.

 [Also read my post on college students and depression to recognize the warning signs in your own child.]

 Solutions to paying for college Comparison shopping when it comes to college makes a big difference, whether it’s financial aid packages, public vs. private universities and types of loans.
 Take this quiz by Jillian Berman of the Wall Street Journal to learn more about the real cost of college and the smartest ways to pay for it.
-First-timers especially will benefit from the very informative explanations provided in the answers.
+First-timers especially will benefit from the very informative answers.

 If you think all public universities are a bargain, read Susan Svrluga’s article for the Washington Post to understand the disparity in costs among state colleges.